Home Insulation — Attic & Cavity Wall by SEAI-Registered Installers

 Where should I start with insulation?

-Always attic first — it's the cheapest, most disruptive-free, highest-impact upgrade.
+Always attic first — it's the cheapest, least disruptive, highest-impact upgrade.
 A 3-bed semi with poor attic insulation typically loses 25% of its heat through the roof.
 Top-up to 300mm costs €1,200–€2,000 (often less than €600 after SEAI grant) and pays back in 2–4 years.
 Cavity walls next if you have them (1976–1990 homes typically empty).
-External or internal wall insulation is for solid-wall homes (pre-1976) and is bigger investment, much bigger payback.
+External or internal wall insulation is for solid-wall homes (pre-1976) and is a bigger investment with a much bigger payback.

 Can I get an SEAI grant?